 Music 5A, Music Theory - You will not register for this class until after you take the Music Theory and Musicianship Placement Exams.
 If you place at a higher level after taking the placement exam, you will register for the appropriate class in the next available quarter it is offered.
 If you placed into Music 11, Fundamentals of Music, you should register for this class at this time.
 If Music 11 is full and you are an entering declared Music Major, contact the undergraduate advisor for an add code.

-Music 10A, History of Music – If you placed out of the 5 series, you may want to start the MUS 10 series, although this series is recommended for your sophomore year.
+Music 10A, History of Music – If you placed out of the 5 series, you may want to consider the MUS 10 series, although this series is recommended for your sophomore year.

 Music 31A, Class Piano - You may drop this the first week of classes if you place at a higher level after taking the class piano audition or switch into a higher level class.